Lazy-panda001/B-Plus-Tree/README.md

 # Pre-assumptions :
   1. We are making a right biased tree.
 By this we mean if maxLimits are even we will split them in such a way that right sibling has one element greater.

-  2.Insertion is based on the primary key.
+  2. Insertion is based on the primary key.
 Hence all the properties of the primary key has to be followed.
 No dublicate insertion has to be done with same primary key!